 But I’m going to do it anyway, because I wanted to be a Scout the entire time I was growing up.

-When I was a kid – 3rd grade maybe? – I was briefly a “Campfire girl.”
+When I was a kid – third grade maybe? – I was briefly a “Campfire girl.”
 I vaguely remember that my adventure lasted only a few months and I have no idea why I stopped going.
 (Did my parents pull me out?
 Did the troop disband?
 I don’t know.)
 My brothers, on the other hand, were in Cub Scouts with all the meetings and accoutrements and camps that came along with it.
 Our mom was the den leader for awhile, so the meetings were even at my house.
 I can still, forty years later, rattle off the Cub Scout oath from 1982:

 On my honor, I will do my best to do my duty to God and my country, to help other people, and obey the Law of the Pack.

-Fast forward a whole lot of years and I married an Eagle Scout.
-He was a Scoutmaster for a couple of years (only left it because we moved), and has done all the adult training, including Wood Badge.
-We are the parents of a bunch of girls, no boys.
-Sooo … no Scouts.
 When our oldest turned 8, (the same age boys were enrolled in Scouts in our church), I made darn sure there was a girls activity program.
-I created and ran it myself.
-By sheer force of will, my daughters and their friends DID have fun activities and summer day camp and a structure for consistent and frequent awards for reaching goal benchmarks.
+They had activity nights but no structure beyond some vague guidelines in “Faith in God.”
+So I created it myself.
+By sheer force of will, my daughters and their friends did have fun activities and summer day camp and a structure for consistent and frequent awards for reaching goal benchmarks with Faith in God.
 We played and made and learned.
-My strongest measure of success was when a couple of parents told me that their little girls COULD NOT WAIT to be old enough to join my group, because everyone had so much fun.

-But we have more kids … Last summer on a road trip, we watched the old Disney movie “Follow Me Boys” and our 4th kid – who was now ten (and had been too young at the first announcement) – said, “I want to do that.
+But we have more kids … Last summer on a road trip, we watched the old Disney movie “Follow Me Boys” and our 4th kid – who was now ten (and had been too young at the initial announcement) – said, “I want to do that.
 Can I be a Scout?”
 Why, yes you can!
 As soon as you turn eleven.
-“I want to earn EVERY merit badge!”
+“I want to earn every merit badge!”

 Well, then …